 Dawn stared at her angrily.
 "Why not?
 Because I'm Buffy's sister."

-Faith shook her head.
-Was startled to hear herself say, "Because it would be wrong."
+Faith shook her head and was startled to hear herself say, "Because it would be wrong."

 Spike seemed to accept her words.
 "So are you going to tell them you saw us?"

-She shook her head, gave him a lopsided grin.
+She shook her head and gave him a lopsided grin.
 "Tell who I saw what?"

 Spike nodded in understanding and stood up.
 "Let's go, Little Bit."
 He looked at Faith.
 "Good luck with the slayer gig.
 Hope you get it right, this time."

-"Best you can hope for is a little more time."
+"Best I can hope for is a little more time."
 Faith saw something spark in his eyes.
 Identified it as grief.
 She suddenly knew that he was remembering Buffy.

 "And love," he whispered.

 Dawn grabbed the phone from him.
 "I don't get it.
 You fell too.
 Got all smashed up.
 How come you get to live?"

 Faith looked at the girl and saw her anger, her rage—and understood it.
 In a gentle voice she answered, "Maybe, because I've still got a lot to learn about being a slayer."